Bridgewater State University offers a comprehensive range of undergraduate, graduate, and evening degree programs.

-Bristol Community College is a comprehensive community college offering more than 120 careers and transfer programs of study that lead to an associate degree in science, arts, applied sciences, and certificates of accomplishment or achievement.
-Since 1968 BCC has helped more than 28,000 Bristol County learners fulfill their goals to earn a degree, access work-related training, and find additional educational and leisure opportunities.
+Bristol is a comprehensive community college offering more than 140 career and transfer programs of study that lead to an associate degree in science, arts and applied sciences, as well as certificates of accomplishment or achievement.
 Students are able to transfer to many baccalaureate colleges throughout the state and country from any of our convenient locations in Attleboro, Fall River, New Bedford and Taunton, as well as online.

 University of Massachusetts – Dartmouth